why Ardelyx Inc. [ARDX] is a Good Choice for Investors After New Price Target of $5.52

 Sponsored

+Each stock option vests over four years, with 25% of the shares vesting on the first anniversary of the employee’s first date of employment, and the remaining 75% of shares vesting monthly thereafter.
+Each RSU vests over four years, with 25% vesting on the first company designated quarterly RSU vest date following the first anniversary of the employee’s first day of employment, and the remaining 75% of shares vesting quarterly thereafter.
+Each stock option has a 10-year term, and each option and RSU is subject to the terms and conditions of the company’s 2016 Employment Commencement Incentive Plan and the award agreement covering the grant. .

+The results of the trading session contributed to over 5910218 shares changing hands.
+Over the past one week, the price volatility of Ardelyx Inc. stands at 8.23% while the volatility over the past one month is 9.07%.

-Compared to the average trading volume of 11.18M shares, ARDX reached a trading volume of 5263252 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ARDX stock reached $601.66 million, with 187.46 million shares outstanding and 182.26 million shares in the current float.
+Compared to the average trading volume of 11.35M shares, ARDX reached a trading volume of 5910218 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Ardelyx Inc. [ARDX]?